rackerlabs/support-how-to/content/how-to/cloud-servers/vhosts-basics/index.md

     # service apache2 graceful

-Sometimes, the smallest change in a vhost can interrupt your entire web server and stop it from serving all of your web sites.
-So back up your work, and after a doing a graceful restart to recognise changes, ensure that your web server is still running without errors.
-In a live environment, the key is to avoid as much downtime as possible, which means that you need to do a graceful restart on the web server, and run your checks as quickly as possible so that you can undo your changes if need be.
+Sometimes, the smallest change in a vhost can interrupt your entire web server and stop it from serving all of your websites.
+So back up your work, and after doing a graceful restart to recognize changes, ensure that your web server still runs without errors.

 The following are best practices to avoid service interruptions after changing the vhosts configuration: